projectcalico/calico/BUILDING_CALICO.md

 ```

 These instructions describe how to build a particular release or Calico.
 This comprises
-of multiple sub components each indivudally versioned.
+of multiple sub components each individually versioned.
 To determine which
 particular tag (version) of code to checkout for each repo, consult the Releases page of the
 appropriate version of the [Calico documentation](http://docs.projectcalico.org)